-- a.
-Possession of any controlled substance, possession of which is prohibited by law. - b.
-Possession of any prescription drug in an unlawful fashion. - c.
-Possession of tobacco on school premises or as a part of any of the school's activities. - d.
-Tobacco means any tobacco product (including but not limited to cigarettes, cigars, and chewing tobacco), vapor products (such as e-cigarettes), alternative nicotine products, tobacco product look-alikes, and products intended to replicate tobacco products either by appearance or effect - e.
-Use of any illicit drug. - f.
-Distribution of any illicit drug. - g.
-Use of any drug in an unlawful fashion. - h.
-Distribution of any drug or controlled substance when such distribution is unlawful. - i.
-The possession, use, or distribution of alcohol.
+- 1. Possession of any controlled substance, possession of which is prohibited by law. - 2.
+Possession of any prescription drug in an unlawful fashion. - 3.
+Possession of tobacco (including electronic nicotine delivery systems) on school premises or as a part of any of the school's activities. - 4.
+Tobacco means any tobacco product (including but not limited to cigarettes, cigars, and chewing tobacco), vapor products (such as e-cigarettes), alternative nicotine products, tobacco product look-alikes, and products intended to replicate tobacco products either by appearance or effect

+- 5. Use of any illicit drug.

+- 6. Distribution of any illicit drug.

+- 7. Use of any drug in an unlawful fashion.

+- 8. Distribution of any drug or controlled substance when such distribution is unlawful.

+- 9. The possession, use, or distribution of alcohol.